salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2019-08-02-get-started-setupapps.md

 Follow these steps to create new MobilePush apps (Repeat steps to create both a development and production app):
 1. Log in to [Marketing Cloud MobilePush](https://mc.exacttarget.com).
 1. Highlight the Mobile Studio menu and choose MobilePush from the dropdown.
-1. On the top select the Administration tab, click **Create New App** in the upper right corner.
+1. On the top, select the Administration tab and click **Create New App** in the upper right corner.
 1. Enter the name and description for the app.

     > Development app name suggestion: `[App]_DEV-APNS`.<br>Production app name suggestion: `[App]_PROD-APNS`.

 ### Provisioned with p8 Auth Key (Recommended):
 1. Click **Choose File** and upload the icon for the MobilePush app.
-1. Upload the either the .p8 Auth Key File created at the beginning of this page by clicking **Choose File** and choose the Auth Key on your computer to upload.
-Upload this key for both Production and Development apps.
+1. Upload the .p8 Auth Key File created [Here]({{ site.baseurl }}/get-started/get-started-provision.html) by clicking **Choose File** and choose the Auth Key on your computer to upload.
+This key will work for both Production and Development apps.
+To distinguish the difference for your app use the radio buttons described below as follows:

     > Development app: Select the **Development** APNs Environment radio button.